Mixed-integer linear programming approaches for tree partitioning of power networks: Preliminaries

-We model the transmission network as a connected, directed graph $G=(V,E)$, where $V$ is the set of vertices (buses) and $E$ the set of edges (transmission lines).
-We denote by \(n=|V|\) the number of buses and by \(m=|E|\) the number of lines.
-We denote by $f_{ij}$ the active power flow from bus $i$ to bus $j$.
-Furthermore, we assume that $G$ is a simple graph, where if needed we merge parallel lines into a single one by summing their power flows.
+We model an electrical transmission network as a connected, directed graph $G=(V,E)$, where $V=\{1, 2, \dots, n\}$ is the set of vertices (buses) and $E \subseteq \{(i, j): i, j \in V\}$ is the set of edges (transmission lines).
+Let $n$ and $m$ denote the number of buses and lines, respectively.
+Each bus \(i \in V\) has a \textit{net power injection} \(p_i\), where \(p_i > 0\) is interpreted as \emph{injected} power and \(p_i \leq 0\) as \emph{consumed} power.
+Each line $(i,j) \in E$ has a capacity \(c_{ij} > 0\), denoting its rating, i.e., the maximum power that the line can safely carry.